r4victor/tenthousandmeters/content/blog/python_bts_10.md

 One advantage of open addressing over chaining is that the hash table doesn't store a linked list pointer for every item in the hash table.
 This saves space.
 On the other hand, empty buckets take more space because each bucket stores an item instead of a pointer.
 Whether a hash table with open addressing is more memory-efficient depends on the size of items.
 If the items are much larger than pointers, than chaining is better.
 But if the items take little space (e.g. the keys and the values are pointers themselves), then open addressing wins.
 The saved space can then be used to increase the number of buckets.
 More buckets means less hash collisions, and less hash collisions means the hash table is faster.

 So, how do we construct a hash function that returns probe sequences?
 Typically, it's built of ordinary hash functions that we've studied before.
-In **linear probing**, for example, an ordinary hash function is used to compute the first bucket in the probe sequence.
-Every next bucket in the probe sequence is just the next bucket in the hash table:
+In **linear probing**, for example, an ordinary hash function is used to compute the first probe.
+Every next probe is just the next bucket in the hash table:

 ```text
 probe_sequence[i] = hash(key) + i % number_of_buckets
 ```

-So, if the first bucket is `b`, the probe sequence is:
+So, if the first probe is bucket `b`, then the probe sequence is:

 ````text
 [b, b + 1, b + 2, ..., number_of_buckets - 1, 0, 1, ..., b - 1]